Lego- based therapy workshop

 young adults with autistic spectrum disorders, ADHD, downs syndrome and

 other conditions ranging from those with complex learning difficulties and

 disabilities to those studying for NCEA.
 With a Masters degree in Autism and special needs (Lego® - based therapy) she has worked in schools, residential settings and has led training for professionals and parents for over 7 years.

 - Understanding of how to implement Lego® - based therapy

 - Awareness of the evidence to support its effectiveness in developing social skills

-- Guidance on delivery and setting up effective groups.
+- Guidance on delivery and setting up effective groups

 - Guidance on effective monitoring and recording of sessions and individual attainment.

-Other dates / times / locations available on request.
+Alternative dates and locations available on request.

-Contact: Kerie Richardson
+Contact: kerie Richardson